OpsHubProduct/OIM-Documentation/docs/connectors/tricentis-tosca.md

 # Prerequisites

+## Adjust Base Workspace Path on Tosca Server
+* For Integrating Tosca, it is necessary to modify the default workspace path configuration for accessing Tosca Rest APIs.
+* By Default, the workspace base path can be empty or not ending with "\\".
+  * For retriving the workspace, the variable "WorkspaceBasePath" should not be empty and must end with "\\" with the path.
+* On how to adjust workspace base path, refer to the steps mentioned in the [How to adjust workspace base path](#adjust-base-workspace-path-on-tosca-server) section.

 ## User Permissions

 * Basic-level access must be granted to the service account for synchronization as shown in the screenshot below.